retro-vault/zxspec48-app/README.md

 # zxspec48-app

-The *zxspec48-app* is an empty application template for ZX Spectrum 48K.
+The *zxspec48-app* is an empty *SDCC* application template for ZX Spectrum 48K.

 Add your `.c` and `.s` source files into the `src` directory and run